-\textit{\underline{Connection to behavior dynamics.}} With simple algebra, we obtain the quadratic potential function $P(s' | s,a)\propto q(s')\exp\left( \| \psi(s,a) \|^2 / 2 \right) \exp\left( -\| \psi(s,a) - \nu(s') \|^2 / 2 \right)\exp\left( \| \nu(s') \|^2 / 2 \right)$.
+\textit{\underline{Connection to behavioral dynamics.}} With simple algebra, we obtain the quadratic potential function $P(s' | s,a)\propto q(s')\cdot\exp\left( \| \psi(s,a) \|^2 / 2 \right) \cdot\exp\left( -\| \psi(s,a) - \nu(s') \|^2 / 2 \right)\cdot\left( \| \nu(s') \|^2 / 2 \right)$ from Eq.~\ref{eq:p_ebm}.
 By enforcing unit-norm constraints $\|\psi(s,a)\|^2 = \|\nu(s')\|^2 = 1$, assuming $Z(s,a)$ as a constant and $q(s')$ as uniform distribution, as well as taking $\nu$ to be the identity map, we obtain a generalized Gaussian form: $P(s' | s,a) = \frac{1}{Z} \exp\left( -\|s' - \psi(s,a)\|^2 \right)$, which aligns with commonly adopted assumptions in animal behavior modeling discussed earlier.
-Thus, Eq.~\eqref{eq:p_ebm} offers a more general framework that extends traditional dynamics models for studying behavior.
-Moreover, in practice, using Eq.~\eqref{eq:p_ebm} results in a unimodal distribution over \( s' \), which closely matches the empirical structure observed in \( P(s' | s, a) \) from animal behavior data.
-Thus, while Eq.~\eqref{eq:p_linear} is theoretically valid in continuous domains, we adopt the parameterization in Eq.~\eqref{eq:p_ebm} for continuous state and action spaces, as it more effectively supports the learning of skill representations.
+Thus, Eq.~\ref{eq:p_ebm} offers a more general framework that extends traditional dynamics models for studying behavior.
+Moreover, in practice, using Eq.~\ref{eq:p_ebm} results in a unimodal distribution over \( s' \), which closely matches the empirical structure observed in \( P(s' | s, a) \) from animal behavior data.
+Thus, while Eq.~\ref{eq:p_linear} is theoretically valid in continuous domains, we adopt the parameterization in Eq.~\ref{eq:p_ebm} for continuous state and action spaces, as it more effectively supports the learning of motif representations underlying animal behavior.

-\textbf{Skill-based policy learning.} After we obtain the representation $\psi(s,a)$ and $\nu(s')$ from Eq.~\eqref{eq:NCEP}, we could theoretically get skill sets $\phi(s,a)$ expressed as the function of $\psi(s,a)$ and a normalizing term $Z(s,a)$ (see Appendix. \ref{sec:equivalence}).
+\textbf{Motif-based policy learning.} After we obtain the representation $\psi(s,a)$ and $\nu(s')$ from Eq.~\ref{eq:NCEP}, we could theoretically get motif sets $\phi(s,a)$ expressed as the function of $\psi(s,a)$ and a normalizing term $Z(s,a)$ (see Appendix~\ref{sec:equivalence}).
 However, since in practice $Z(s,a)$ remains intractable, even with the optimal $\psi$ it is still hard to obtain $\phi$ exactly.
-Therefore, we introduce a mapping $f:\psi\rightarrow\phi$, parameterized with a lightweight neural network, and learn it via policy learning.
+Therefore, we introduce a mapping $f:\psi\rightarrow\phi$, parameterized with a neural network, and learn it via policy learning.
 Our aim is to learn a function $f$ so that $\phi=f(\psi)$ yields optimal basis functions of policy that best account for the animal behavior data.
-By applying \( \phi = f(\psi) \) to Eq.~\eqref{eq:q_linear}, we obtain \( Q(s,a) = f\bigl(\psi(s,a)\bigr)^\top u \).
+By applying \( \phi = f(\psi) \) to Eq.~\ref{eq:q_linear}, we obtain \( Q(s,a) = f\bigl(\psi(s,a)\bigr)^\top u \).